camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-incident-query.html.md

   <tr>
     <td>incidentType</td>
     <td>String</td>
-    <td>The type of this incident to identify the kind of incident.
-For example: <code>failedJobs</code> will be returned in the case of an incident, which identify a failed job during the execution of a process instance.</td>
+    <td>The type of incident, for example: <code>failedJobs</code> will be returned in case of an incident which identified a failed job during the execution of a process instance.</td>
   </tr>
   <tr>
     <td>activityId</td>